CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/03_MappingData02.md

 **Launch** QGIS.

-First add the other vector data layers we will be working with using the `add vector layer` button and then navigating to Course_Data/MappingData/Shape and adding
+First add the other vector data layers we will be working with using the `add vector layer` button and then navigating to Course_Data/MappingData/Shape and adding:

 * USCounty_1870_Albers_PopJoin-1.shp
 * USCounty_1850_Albers.shp